Hilbert space fragmentation produces a "fracton Casimir effect": An exact mapping solution

-Importantly, the total area under the height field \be \sum_{i=1}^{L-1}h_i(t) = L\qtot-\ptot \ee is constant as a function of time.
-Thus, the fracton dynamics corresponds to area-preserving deformations of the height field $h_i(t)$.
-The entropy of height fields with fixed area has been studied previously in the mathematical physics literature (e.g., Refs.~\onlinecite{dobrushin1996fluctuations, perfilev_excursion_2018}).
+We note that the same height field mapping is used in Ref.\ \onlinecite{Moudgalya_Prem_Huse_Chan2021} to study thermalizing dynamics, and to derive a generalized hydrodynamic relation.
+The entropy of height fields with fixed area has also been studied in the mathematical physics literature (e.g., Refs.~\onlinecite{dobrushin1996fluctuations, perfilev_excursion_2018}).
 These previous results, however, correspond to the ergodic situation, where the full set of height fields (with fixed area and fixed end points) can be explored.
 As we now show, under three-site-gate dynamics only a restricted set of height fields is explored.
+We mention also that Ref.~\onlinecite{Rakovszky_Sala_Verresen_Knap_Pollmann2020} uses a different, but equivalent classical mapping to label the subsectors of three-site-gate dynamics.

 In the language of the height field, the three-site gate operations listed in Table \ref{tab0} correspond to simple operations in which a single ``block'' with unit height and width is slid either to the right or left.
 This correspondence is outlined in Table \ref{tab1}.